danny-avila/developer/prompt-v2.md

 **Testing**
 Write tests for your endpoints to ensure they work as expected.
 Consider edge cases and invalid inputs.

-**Error Handling**
-An AI service should return an HttpException at the function level; in other words, an error message from an external AI API should not result in a 200 status code through this API.

-**Authentication**
+**Important**
-Your API should have simple middleware for authentication, solely verifying one master api key.
-No user handling or other authentication is required.
+Your API should include minimal middleware for authentication, solely to verify a secret-based token.
+No user handling or complex authentication is required.
+Additionally, environment variables won't be necessary for interacting with external APIs, as the necessary credentials will be supplied within the request payload.
 Keep this part of your code as simple and straightforward as possible.

 **Dockerization**
 Write a Dockerfile with all the setup steps and a corresponding docker-compose.yaml file for convenience.